 The number 1 mistake admins make when setting NTFS permissions is giving users direct access instead of assigning permissions through groups (where the user is a member of Group X and Group X is given access to the folder).
 This might save time in the moment, but ends up creating a lot more work in the long run.

-Even admins who follow these recommendations and set NTFS permissions via group membership tend to fall for another common mistake: reusing groups to assign permissions without knowing what the permission group was originally intended for.
-By using the same group to assign new access rights, group members will end up with more permissions than the group name indicates.
+Even admins who follow these recommendations and set NTFS permissions via dedicated permission groups tend to fall for another common mistake: reusing groups to assign additional permissions that go beyond the intended use of the group.
+It may be tempting to alter an existing group to add or change permission levels for the sake of convenience.
+However, by using the same AD group to assign new access rights, group members will end up with more permissions than the group name indicates.